 If Your Business Owes $25,000.00 Or Less

 If your business owes less than $25,000.00 in payroll taxes (federal Form 941 or Form 944), the IRS can grant an in-business Trust Fund Express installment agreement.
 However, the unpaid taxes must be paid in full within 24 months.

 If Your Business Owes More Than $25,000.00

 If your business owes more than $25,000.00 to the IRS, the IRS will demand the filing of a financial statement, typically a Form 433B, Financial Statement.
 The IRS will also likely demand the filing of Forms 433A, Financial Statements, for the individuals that own and operate the business.
 The IRS will then review the business’ ability to make payments to the IRS under an installment agreement.
 Depending on the amount of the unpaid tax liability, the IRS may also propose to assert the Trust Fund Recovery Penalty against the owners, officers, directors, shareholders or other responsible individuals.

 The IRS will not grant an installment agreement unless and until you are in full compliance, meaning that all prior tax returns have been filed.
 The IRS will typically not grant an installment agreement to you if you have unfiled tax returns.
 While in an installment agreement, you must file all future tax returns when due and pay all of the associated unpaid taxes in full.
 Failure to do so will cause the IRS to default your installment agreement.

 What happens when you default on an existing installment agreement?
 It is possible that the IRS may be willing to reinstate the installment agreement.
 However, the IRS is typically less likely to grant another installment agreement when a prior installment agreement was defaulted.
 Further, the IRS will change the terms and conditions of the reinstated installment agreement, often by typically demanding more money from you on a monthly basis.

 We have negotiated thousands of installment agreements with the IRS on behalf of our clients.
-If you are interested in an installment agreement where you make affordable monthly payments to the IRS, give us a call.
+If you are interested in an installment agreement where you make affordable monthly payments to the IRS, contact Chicago tax lawyers Patrick T. Sheehan & Associates.
 Call Us Before the IRS Calls You!®